AdaCore/gnatstudio/docs/users_guide/environment.rst

   .. index:: GPS_PYTHONHOME

-  If set, the Python interpreter looks for libraries in the subdirectory :file:`lib/python<version>` of the directory specified by `GPS_PYTHONHOME`.
+  If set, the Python interpreter looks for libraries in the subdirectory :file:`lib/python<version>` of the directory specified.

 *GNAT_CODE_PAGE*
   .. index:: GNAT_CODE_PAGE

   You can set this variable to `CP_ACP` or `CP_UTF8`.
 It's used to control the code page used on Windows platform.
 The default is `CP_UTF8` (to support more languages).
-If file or directory names are using accents (for example) it may be necessary to set this variable to `CP_ACP` which is the default Windows ANSI code page.
+If file or directory names are using accents, it may be necessary to set this variable to `CP_ACP` which is the default Windows ANSI code page.

 *GPS_ROOT*
   .. index:: GPS_ROOT

   Overrides and hardcodes the default root installation directory.
-This variable will usually not need to be set, except by GPS developers in some rare circumstances.
-GPS finds all its resource files (e.g., images, plug-ins, and xml files) from this root prefix, so setting `GPS_ROOT` to an incorrect value will cause GPS to misbehave.
+You usually don't need to set this variable unless you're a GPS developer in unusual circumstances.
+GPS finds all its resource files (e.g., images, plug-ins, and xml files) from this variable, so setting it to an incorrect value will cause GPS to misbehave.

 *GPS_MEMORY_MONITOR*
   .. index:: GPS_MEMORY_MONITOR

-  If set, GPS adds special code on every allocation and deallocation to make it possible to check where the largest amount of memory is allocated, by using the `GPS.debug_memory_usage` python command.
-Setting this variable will slow GPS down a bit.
+  If set, GPS adds special code on every allocation and deallocation to make it possible to check where the largest amount of memory is allocated using the `GPS.debug_memory_usage` python command.
+Setting this variable will slow GPS down.

 .. _Files: